Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The downsides?

-It takes a little too much time for pre-heating, and in some instances, it has durability issues as well.
+It takes a little too much time for pre-heating, and in some instances, it also has durability issues.
 Cleaning these stones, however, is fairly simple.

 Pros and Cons of Clay Pizza Stones